unitaryfund/mitiq/docs/source/examples/ddd_on_ibmq_ghz.md

 # Digital dynamical decoupling (DDD) with Qiskit on GHZ Circuits

-In this notebook DDD is applied to improve the success rate of the computation, first on a simulated device and then on a real hardware backend.
+In this notebook DDD is applied to improve the success rate of the computation on a real hardware backend.
+A similar approach can be taken on a simulated backend, by setting the ``USE_REAL_HARDWARE`` option to ``False`` and specifying a simulated backend from `qiskit.providers.fake_provider`, which includes a noise model that approximates the noise of the real device.

 In DDD, sequences of gates are applied to slack windows, i.e. single-qubit idle windows, in a quantum circuit.
 Applying such sequences can reduce the coupling between the qubits and the environment, mitigating the effects of noise.
+While the DDD module includes some built-in sequences, the user may choose to define others best suited to their application.
 For more information on DDD, see the section [DDD section of the user guide](../guide/ddd.md).